LahariJ/Quality-and-Sales-Prediction-of-Wine/README.md

 Alcohol
 R/W
 The quality of the wine is tested on the scale of 0 to 10.

-Now days the interest in wine has increased as a result the manufacturing companies take important step to improve the wine taste by using the latest technologies to improve production of the industry and increase the selling.
 The fixed acids generally produced by the metabolism of carbohydrates, fats and proteins which is incomplete to produce wine.
 The maximum quantity of fixed acids in red wine is 15.9g per tartaric acid quantity in dm3 and maximum quantity of fixed acids in white wine is 14.2g per tartaric acid in dm3.
 The quantity of residual sugar content is more in white wine as compared to the red wine.
 Where the residual sugar content in red wine up to maximum limit is 15.5g/dm3 whereas the white wine has a maximum residual sugar content of 65.8g/dm3.
 The PH content of white of Red wine is 4 in range of 0 to 14 and white wine has maximum PH of 3.8 in the scale of 0 to 14.